Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: A defence of the geometry-first formulation

 \subsection{Fundamental obstacles to equivalence}

 The preceding examples showed that even within the classical families of linear groups the PFB-POV permits a looseness that the VB-POV forbids.
-In the cases considered there, equivalence between the two formulations fails because the symmetry-first framework tolerates degenerate or unfaithful actions.
 There are, however, other kinds of obstruction—cases in which, irrespective of choices of representation, no choice of geometric data on a vector bundle could possibly reproduce the symmetry-first structure.
 Two such failures are instructive.

 \paragraph{(a) Quantisation of charge.} One obstacle to equivalence appears even in the simplest setting: the quantisation of charge.
 In the PFB-POV, the integrality of electric charge—or of hypercharge in the Standard Model—is traced to the topology of the compact structure group $U(1)$.
-The continuous one-dimensional representations of $U(1)$ are \be \rho_n(e^{i\theta}) = e^{in\theta}, \qquad n\in\mathbb Z, \ee with integer labels enforced by periodicity: since $e^{i(\theta+2\pi)}=e^{i\theta}$, any continuous homomorphism $\rho:U(1)\!\to\!\mathbb C^\times$ must satisfy $e^{i2\pi n}=1$.
-If, however, one replaces $U(1)$ by its universal cover $\mathbb R$, the general continuous characters into $\mathbb C^\times$ are \be \rho_\lambda(t)=e^{\lambda t}, \qquad \lambda\in\mathbb C, \ee so there is a continuum of representations (including varying modulus when $\Re\,\lambda\neq 0$).
-Restricting to unitary characters forces $\lambda=iq$ with $q\in\mathbb R$, but without that extra structure there is no quantisation at all.
-Thus, in the symmetry-first framework, discreteness arises only from a topological identification built into the choice of group, not from the bare formalism.
+The continuous one-dimensional representations of $U(1)$ are \be \rho_n(e^{i\theta}) = e^{in\theta}, \qquad n\in\mathbb Z, \ee with integer labels enforced by periodicity.

 In the geometry-first VB-POV the reasoning is inverted.
-Here one begins not with a Lie group but with a complex line bundle $(E,M,V)$ whose fibre $V\simeq\mathbb C$ carries no additional metric or orientation, so that $\mathsf{Aut}(V)\simeq\mathbb C^\times$.
-All further fields are built tensorially from this fundamental bundle, and distinct ``charges'' correspond to the tensor powers $E^{\otimes n}$ and their duals.
+Here one begins not with a Lie group but with a complex line bundle $(E,M,V)$ whose fibre $V\simeq\mathbb C$ is equipped with whatever structure one takes to be physically fundamental---a Hermitian inner product if one wishes to preserve probability norms, or nothing beyond the linear structure if not---so that $\mathsf{Aut}(V)$ is $U(1)$ or $\mathbb C^\times$ accordingly.
+All further fields are elements of spaces built tensorially from this fundamental bundle, and distinct ``charges'' correspond to the tensor powers $E^{\otimes n}$ and their duals.
 The integer label $n$ simply counts how many copies of the fundamental fibre enter the construction; the possible weights therefore form a discrete lattice.
-Even though $\mathsf{Aut}(V)$ admits continuously many characters, the geometry-first formalism can reproduce only those obtained by finite tensor operations.
-Quantisation of charge thus follows not from topology or compactness but from the internal combinatorics of the tensor algebra.\footnote{See \citep[Ch.
-4.13]{Derdzinski} for a similar take on the quantization of charge. }
+Even though, as a group, $\mathsf{Aut}(V)$ may admit continuously many characters, the geometry-first formalism can reproduce only those obtained by finite tensor operations.